 Registered nurses care for individuals, families and communities in a variety of health care settings including acute care facilities and clinics.
-The Associate Degree Nursing Program at Compton College prepares the graduate to manage and provide nurse care for people with multiple and varied health problems.
+The Associate Degree Nursing Program at El Camino College prepares the graduate to manage and provide nurse care for people with multiple and varied health problems.
 Nurses must have a diversity of skills since they are not only a providers of care but also managers, counselors, liaisons, educators, and advocates for the client.
 Graduates of the program are prepared to work in many specialty areas that include but are not limited to Medical-Surgical Units, Intensive Care, Pediatrics, Obstetrics, Geriatrics, Rehabilitation, Oncology, Cardiology, Infection Control, and Occupational Health.

 Students completing the first semester of nursing are eligible for certification as a nursing assistant.

-Compton College does not offer the Licensed Vocational Nurse (LVN) Program; however, the Nursing Program does accept LVN transfer students and will credit LVN classes and experience toward advanced standing.
+El Camino College does not offer the Licensed Vocational Nurse (LVN) Program; however, the Nursing Program does accept LVN transfer students and will credit LVN classes and experience toward advanced standing.

 To learn more about Nursing, take: